-By Badar Mustafa
+By Mustafa Imran

 The University of Oxford is arguably one of the most recognized universities in the world.
 It is also the most familiar university in Pakistan and India for a variety of reasons.
 Perhaps one of the top reasons is that the rich of South Asians have been sending their children to the United Kingdom (UK), particularly to Oxford and Cambridge University, for over a century or so.

 So I thought I should take a look at it and see why our students should aim for it for their future studies.

 Oxford is considered as the oldest university in the English-speaking world.
 It was ranked first in the World University Rankings 2016-17.
 The University is very competitive: around 18,300 people applied for around 3,200 undergraduate places for entry in 2015.
 That means that Oxford receives, on average, around five applications for each available place.

 The University, including the colleges and Oxford University Press, is the largest employer in Oxfordshire, supporting around 17,000 jobs and injecting more than £750 million (US$1.03 billion) annually into the regional economy.